Imperial-College-Advanced-Hackspace/ICAHHorizons_Y2PhysComp/session 1/Session 1 Workbook - Physical Computing.md

 </p>

+# Homework

+In this lesson we have looked at what is the Raspberry Pi and how to connect to it.
+Next lesson we will be looking at writing Python code and then running it on the Raspberry Pi.
+For homework you should go through the remaining sections below learning about Python and trying out the examples as shown.
+Some of you may already have Python installed on your laptops so feel free to use this if you wish.
+Please make sure you use Python 3 and not Python 2.7.
+If you do not then you can use an online compiler at [repl.it](www.repl.it).
+Select Python from the dropdown box.

+In Repl.it there are three main sections to the screen, on the left you have the file explorer, in the middle you have your text editor, and on the right you have the interactive python terminal where you can also write python code.
+For your homework go through the sections below trying out all the examples as well.
+Get an understanding of how Python works and try experimenting.
+Finally complete the mandatory exercises as best as you can.
+If you struggle then feel free to ask a staff member and give an understanding of what you are trying to do and why.

 # Basic Python: Variables, Operators, Data Types

 Programming languages hold data in variables.
 Just like in maths, variables in Python are a convenient way to refer to a quantity through a memorable name.